- Download Xbox One Controller Driver Windows 7

-Windows Xbox One Controller Driver Download
+- Xbox One Controller Software Download

 Microsoft seems hell bent on keeping this process as much of a pain in my ass as they can.
 Is there anywhere to download the damned driver file since the Windows 7 autoinstall has worked 0 out of 4 times?
 MS removed Xbox One controller drivers in W7 updates, and downloads are unavailable.
 I've tried going into device manager and browsing to the file that the catalog download was extracted to.

-• Aug 17, 2018 - Today's best Microsoft Xbox One Wireless Controller Black deals?
+- Aug 17, 2018 - Today's best Microsoft Xbox One Wireless Controller Black deals?
 Windows will automatically download and install the relevant drivers.

-• Xbox One Controller PC Drivers Are Now Out For Download, Courtesy of Major Nelson, so fire up those controllers and play some games!
+- Xbox One Controller PC Drivers Are Now Out For Download, Courtesy of Major Nelson, so fire up those controllers and play some games!
 To connect their Xbox Controllers to a Windows 7 / 8 device.

-• Apr 3, 2018 - How to download and install the drivers.
+- Apr 3, 2018 - How to download and install the drivers.
 We're assuming that you already own a wired Xbox controller, but if you're needing to buy, a standard.

-• Feb 9, 2018 - Microsoft Xbox One Controller USB Driver is licensed as freeware for PC or laptop with Windows 32 bit and 64 bit operating system without.
+- Feb 9, 2018 - Microsoft Xbox One Controller USB Driver is licensed as freeware for PC or laptop with Windows 32 bit and 64 bit operating system without.

 Microsoft’s consoles have always shipped to consumers with the highest quality gaming controllers and the Xbox One is no different.
 Less of a complete overhaul of the Xbox 360 gamepad and more of a refinement, the Xbox One’s controller is perfect for any and all games.